mpereda/SocioComplexSS/README.md

 # SocioComplexSS

-Code for the course ##Introduction to socio-economic experiments with oTree## at the ##Summer School on Complex Socio-Technical Systems## that was held at the IFISC in Mallorca (Spain), 4-8th September 2017.
+Code for the course 'Introduction to socio-economic experiments with oTree' of the 'Summer School on Complex Socio-Technical Systems' that was held at the IFISC in Mallorca (Spain), 4-8th September 2017.

 # LICENSE
 This python code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.